spring-ai-community/mcp-security/README.md

 @Service
 public class MyToolsService {

-    // Note: you can also use Spring Security's @Tool
+    // Note: you can also use Spring AI's @Tool
     @McpTool(name = "greeter", description = "A tool that greets a user, by name")
     @PreAuthorize("isAuthenticated()")
     public String greet(@ToolParam(description = "The name of the user") String name, ToolContext toolContext) {